This past week, I received a lot of questions regarding yet another newly-found router vulnerability, this time coming from Netgear.

-The details of the issue are on this post if you don’t mind the technical jargon.
+If you don’t mind the technical jargon, the issue’s details are on this post.
 But basically, it applies to the webserver in a limited number of relatively old routers.

 (Some reports call the total number of affected devices as high as 79, but many of them are just variant, or different versions, of a single model.
 Here’s the complete list with their security patch status.)

 The webserver is an integral part of a standard router.
-It allows users to work with the router via its web user interface, as well as other less popular tools, such as SSH or Telnet.
+It allows users to work with the router via its web user interface and other less popular tools, such as SSH or Telnet.
 In the case of this vulnerability, there’s an intricate way to fool the device so that one can log in without the correct password.

 It’s not easy to exploit this vulnerability, and the bad guy needs to target a specific user.
 In other words, they need a particular reason to do it, with a relatively low chance of success, which brings us to the low-level target notion mentioned above.

-Most importantly, many of the vulnerable models are among the first Wi-Fi 4 devices that are more than a decade old.
+Most importantly, many vulnerable models are among the first Wi-Fi 4 devices over a decade old.
 If you still have one of those, you should replace it for performance reasons anyway.
 For a few that supports Wi-Fi 5, Netgear has already released security patches.

 That said, the chance of anyone getting affected by this is meager, much lower than getting your car stolen if you leave it unlocked overnight in a sketchy neighborhood.